 - Learning shifts from acquiring individual development to strategic team development.

-- Engagement shifts from gaining compliance to gaining alignment, enrollment, and motivated performance.
+- Engagement shifts from gaining compliance to gaining alignment, enrolment, and motivated performance.

 Where Individuals Stumble

-Those who stumble in the transition to leadership often end up micromanaging others and rely even more on behaviors that have worked in the past.
-Feeling the pressure to deliver results and thereby establishing their own credibility as managers, they often do too much of the work themselves and disempower team members.
+Those who stumble in the transition to leadership often end up micromanaging others and rely even more on behaviours that have worked in the past.
+Feeling the pressure to deliver results and thereby establishing their own credibility as managers, they often do too much of the work themselves and dis empower team members.

-Most organizations provide training to new managers that focuses on the traditional foundational supervisory topics: setting goals, conducting performance reviews, delegating, coaching, and reinforcing.
+Most organisations provide training to new managers that focuses on the traditional foundational supervisory topics: setting goals, conducting performance reviews, delegating, coaching, and reinforcing.